 7 Commonly Missed Business Deductions To Cut Your Tax Bill

-Many business people pay more tax than needed because they miss deductions they might have taken.
-Here are some common business deductions for which you might be eligible.
-These deductions are presented as possibilities which you might want to explore.
-You may not be eligible for all of these deductions or a deduction may have restrictions on it or guidelines that must be met.
+Your business may not be eligible for all of the following deductions or a deduction may have certain restrictions on it or guidelines that must be met.
 However, if you think you may be eligible for one or more of these deductions, check with your tax professional for more information.

 Petty cash expenses

-Petty cash is the small items you pay cash for, like bagels for the office meeting or parking and tolls.
+Petty cash is money used for the small items you pay cash for, like bagels for the office meeting or parking and tolls.
 Capturing these small expenses can add up to big tax savings.

 If you have a retail business, you may keep cash in a drawer to make change.
 If you have a non-retail business, you may have cash on hand to pay for small purchases.
 If you keep cash in the office, keep track of what you spend it on.

-In either case, the only way you can take tax deductions for these small expenditures to reduce your taxable income is to keep good records of them.
+In either case, the only way you can use these small expenditures to reduce your taxable income is to keep good records of them.
 Create a log book or use petty cash vouchers and make sure everyone notes the time, date, amount, and what you bought.
-At the end of each month, add these small transactions to your accounting system.
-You'll be surprised at how quickly they add up!
+At the end of each month, input these small expense transactions into your accounting system.
+You'll be surprised at how quickly they add up.